Mesothelioma Surgery

 “Patients with favorable prognostic factors can experience extended survival by undergoing trimodality therapy with extrapleural pneumonectomy, chemotherapy, and/or radiation,” said the authors of a 2010 report.
 One of the authors of this report is the late renowned mesothelioma specialist, Dr. David Sugarbaker.

-Learn If Mesothelioma Surgery Is Right for You
+Is Mesothelioma Surgery Right for You?

 Potentially curative surgeries are your best bet if your disease isn’t advanced, though patients with advanced or metastasized mesothelioma have options too.
 Your doctor will help you minimize your pain and discomfort.